Skate Canada International: History

 Compulsory figures, which had been a required element of men's and women's single skating since the beginning, were retired after the 1988 competition.
 In 1989, Skate Canada unveiled three new events: men's artistic programs, women's artistic programs, and four skating.
 The artistic events – later rechristened "interpretive programs" – required each skater to present a 2:30 minute program with an emphasis on musical interpretation.
 No double Axels or triple-rotation jumps were permitted, and skaters had total latitude over their choice of music and costume, even allowing for vocal music, which was not allowed in regular competition at this time.
 Four skating was not simply two sets of pair skaters performing together; but rather, four individual skaters performing a single routine.
 This routine included solo jumps, spins, paired throw jumps, paired lifts, paired combination spins, death spirals – all with an exchange of partners – as well as four-person combination spins, lifts, and death spirals.

 Beginning with the 1995–96 season, the International Skating Union (ISU) launched the Champions Series – later renamed the Grand Prix Series – which, at its inception, consisted of five qualifying competitions and the Champions Series Final.
 This allowed skaters to perfect their programs earlier in the season, as well as compete against the same skaters whom they would later encounter at the World Championships.
 This series also provided the viewing public with additional televised skating, which was in high demand.
 The five qualifying competitions during this inaugural season were the 1995 Nations Cup, the 1995 NHK Trophy, the 1995 Skate America, the 1995 Skate Canada, and the 1995 Trophée de France.
 Skaters earned points based on their results in their respective competitions and the top skaters or teams in each discipline were then invited to compete at the Champions Series Final.
 Skate Canada International has been a qualifying event of the Grand Prix Series every year since, except for 2020, when rising COVID-19 cases in Ontario forced its cancellation.
 The competition had been scheduled to take place in Ottawa with no audience present, but Skate Canada and city officials decided to cancel it altogether.

+The 2026 Skate Canada International is scheduled to be held from 30 October to 1 November in Kelowna, British Columbia.